josh-tobin/gps/docs/index.md

 The code was written to be modular, to make it easy to hook up your own robot.
 To do so, either use one of the existing agent interfaces (e.g. AgentROS), or write your own.

 ## Reporting bugs and getting help
-You can post your queries on this email group list.
-If you want to contribute, post on this discussion group, then make a pull request on github.
+You can post questions on [gps-help](https://groups.google.com/forum/#!forum/gps-help).
+If you want to contribute, please post on [gps-dev](https://groups.google.com/forum/#!forum/gps-dev).
+When your contribution is ready, make a pull request on [GitHub](https://github.com/cbfinn/gps).